COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ![Updated Section 1 Chomper Encounter](DocImages/chomper_iteration.PNG)

 The vertical jumping segment around the checkpoint in section two was not only very difficult, but also impossible as the player could not reach the second platform.
-A storyboard was used to conceptualise a potential change to be tested, which was then implemented into the game in Unity.
+A storyboard was used to conceptualise a potential change to be tested, which was then implemented into the game in Unity with a greybox design.
 As highlighted in the two images below.

 ![Section 2 Vertical Jump Storyboard](DocImages/section2_jump_storyboard.jpeg)
 ![Section 2 Vertical Jump Implementation](DocImages/section2_jump_implementation.PNG)